Pension are complicated, technical and full of jargon. Consequently there are number of myths and misleading ‘rumours’ that need to be explained.

 However, if you leave it in the Plan please make sure you keep your contact details up to date so that we can keep you informed about what is happening with your pension plan.
 Simply email firstname.lastname@example.org or call 0800 7811378.

 There are millions of lost and abandoned pension savings as a result of people failing to keep their contact details up to date with past employers.
 The government estimate that people starting out in their career today will have an average of 14 jobs in their working lives leading to a possible 50 million abandoned pensions by 2050!

 It is always a good idea to make sure that you keep a record of your previous pension savings.

 We would also recommend that you regularly review your various pension savings arrangements and/or consider amalgamating them into one arrangement.

-If you are not sure if you have any dormant pension(s) you can use the government’s free Pension Tracing service to find out (https://www.gov.uk/find-pension-contact-details).
+If you are not sure if you have any dormant pension(s) you can use the government’s free Pension Tracing service to find out (https://www.gov.uk/find-pension-contact-details - This link opens in a new browser window).
 All you need is the name of your old employer(s).

 You’re never too young to start a pension

 You may have to rely on your pension for at least the last 20 years of your life.
 If you don’t start saving for retirement until later in your career, there is risk that you might not have enough time to build up the pension savings you might need in retirement.
 Many people would simply be forced to work longer to avoid an impoverished retirement.
 It makes far more sense to use all your working life to save up the money to fund your retirement.

 Starting early doesn’t just mean that you will save for longer.
 It also gives your investments longer to grow and to ride out the market’s ups and downs.